 When you first qualify for workers’ compensation benefits, you receive them regularly in the form of a check or deposit for your wage replacement benefits.
 These benefits also cover your medical care.
 At some point, however, the insurer may try to get you to agree to a settlement.

 If the insurance company offers you a settlement, you are under no obligation to accept it.
 However, there are some situations when injured workers benefit from lump-sum payouts.
-If you’re considering a settlement, discuss your case with a workers’ compensation lawyer from our firm.
+If you’re considering a settlement, discuss your case with a workers’ compensation attorney from our firm.
 We can help you negotiate a settlement that compensates you fairly.

 You Do Not Have to Agree to Settle Your Workers’ Compensation Case